vis-au/progressive-steering/backend/legacy/README.md

 # Progressive Steering - LEGACY Backend
-This directory contains files of the MySQL-based __legacy__ backend for the progressive steering application.
+This directory contains files of the MySQL-based __legacy__ backend for ProSteer, our steering-by-example demo application.

 __PLEASE NOTICE:__